Hyphenated Japanese terms are listed as single words.

 buruseara shopu (bloomer-sailor shop) ブルセラショプ

 A contraction of bloomer-sailor shop as in bloo-sailor.
 A store that specializes in selling used girl's and women's panties, bras and other undergarments as well as girl's school related clothing such as uniforms, gym outfits, swimsuits or women's uniforms from airlines, restaurants, etc. Often a photo of the former owner is attached to the items which can significantly increase their value.
 A few shops also sell male articles, sometimes referred to as homoseihin, "homosexual articles".
 Such shops are often near train stations enabling those with a such fetishes easy access from out of town.
-One shop in Shibuya-ku (The Anime Companion 2 p.82) is reported as having a system by which the customer gets to see high school girls remove the requested item through a one way mirror.
+One shop in Shibuya-ku (The Anime Companion 2p.82) is reported as having a system by which the customer gets to see high school girls remove the requested item through a one way mirror.
+Anime:

 Rio, desperate to make money to pay off loans, disguises herself as a high school girl to sell her panties at a buruseara shopu in Burn Up W (ep.2).
 We get to see several types of items on display in this scene.
+Manga:

+In Maico 2010 (v.1 ch 7) Masudamasu is desperate for money so she takes Maico to the Blue Sailor Shikida Project to sell Maico's panties.
 Hyper Dolls (v.1 ch.5) two thieves sneak into Miyu and Maika's apartment looking for undergarments to sell to "the Blue Sailor Shop".
 In these two cases "Blue Sailor" seems to be a mis-transliteration of buruseara.
+Sources:

 Constantine, Peter.
 Japan's Sex Trade p.192-96